 They are available online with options to pay for it with your debit/credit cards, Disney gift cards, reward cards, or Disney Vacation account.
 You can immediately download and print your tickets if you have an Adobe PDF reader.
 Alternatively, you can opt for “Will Call” which allows you to pick it up in the park or resort.
 Disney can also mail the tickets to you via US Postal Service.
 All of these options are available at no extra charge.
 If you do want it delivered earlier via FedEx domestically or internationally, there is a $15.00 charge.

-This would be the first Halloween trick or treating I will do with my family.
-For 2016, I worked for the entire Halloween week.
-The year prior to that, our kid was sick and we spent trick-and-treating in the hospital.
+This was the first Halloween trick or treating I did with my family since we had Andy, my first born.
+In 2016, I worked during the entire Halloween week.
+The year prior to that, he was sick and we had to spend his first trick-and-treating while in the hospital.

 We did this trip to celebrate our son’s 3rd birthday.
-I feel excited and jealous at the same time for my son.
+I felt excited and jealous at the same time for my son.
+It was also everyone’s first time in Walt Disney World.
+It was definitely a special trip.